sfomuseum/ios-guided-capture/README.md

 Implement a full scanning workflow for capturing objects on iOS devices.

+## Background

+For background, please see the ["Experiments in Photogrammetry"](https://millsfield.sfomuseum.org/blog/2023/11/29/3d/) blog post.

 ## Motivation

 This is a fork of Apple's [Scanning objects using Object Capture](https://developer.apple.com/documentation/RealityKit/guided-capture-sample) example application included with WWDC23 session 10191: [Meet Object Capture for iOS](https://developer.apple.com/wwdc23/10191/).